ndrslmpk/atitr/README.md

 # Tech

-## ESLint
+## Extensions

-is used to find code problems within your project.
-I like to directly integrate ESLint.
+We recommend using the recommended vscode extensions to make sense of given configuration files that support your development process.